Brand Equity vs. Brand Value: What’s the Difference?

 Brand Value Approach #1: Estimate the Brand’s Role in Business

 One approach is to estimate the brand’s role in a business.
-The value of a business in a product-market such as the Ford Fiesta in the UK market is estimated based on discounting future earnings.
+The value of a business in a product market such as the Ford Fiesta in the UK market is estimated based on discounting future earnings.
 The tangible and intangible assets are identified and the relative role of the brand is subjectively estimated by a group of knowledgeable people, taking into account the business model and any information about the brand in terms of its relative visibility, associations and customer loyalty.

-The value of the brand is then aggregated over products and markets countries to determine a value for brand.
+The value of the brand is then aggregated over products and markets countries to determine a value for the brand.
 It can range from 10 percent for B2B brands to over 60 percent for brands like Jack Daniel’s or Coca-Cola.

 Brand Value Approach #2: Observe Investments in Brand Equity

 A second approach is to observe that, on average, investments in brand equity increase stock return, the ultimate measure of a long-term return on assets.
 Evidence comes from a series of studies I conducted with Professor Robert Jacobson of the University of Washington, using time series data which included information on accounting-based return-on-investment (ROI) and models that sorted out the direction of causation.